Forget Billboards and Bus Ads. Give me Grassroots.

 Guest Post by Dr. Frances McCormack

 Celebrity endorsements.
 Multi(hundred)-thousand dollar campaigns.
 Slogans.
-Elaborate billboards.
+Elaborate digital billboards.
 Posters in public places.
 Ads on buses.
 Press agents.
 Spokespeople.
 Fundraising.
 Whispers of private donors.

 I know what you’re thinking.
 The large animal orgs, right?
 CEOs in boardrooms cooking up the latest campaign to splash their President’s picture all over the newspapers, snag that spot on the hottest talk show in town.